sambhav228/sambhav228/README.md

 I'm a Computer Science Enthusiast , Currently pursuing 3rd year B.Tech at KL University 🤓

-- 🔭 I’m currently working on Open Sourse [Project](https://github.com/sambhav228/Stulysis)
+- 🔭 I’m currently working on Open Source [Project](https://github.com/sambhav228/Stulysis)
-- 🌱 I’m currently learning about DS & Algo, Web Dev
+- 🌱 I’m currently learning about DS & Algo, Web Dev and Data Science
-- 👯 I’m looking to collaborate on Cpp projects and Basic Web Dev and Data Science
+- 👯 I’m looking to collaborate on Cpp and Basic Web Dev and Data Science & ML Projects
 - 🤔 I’m looking for help in learning more about Web Dev and JavaScript
 - 💬 Ask me about anything and everything
 - 📫 How to reach me: